Sojuodi/print-sth/README.md

 # print-sth
-this program just print something.
+# this program only print something.
+print ("Hello World!")
+# The end